GovLab/noi2/README.md

 `./deploy.sh`.
 The migration will run automatically upon restart.

 Don't forget to commit the migration in git with your new code!

+### Dealing with translations

+Running this will generate all necessary translation files for locales that are in `deployments.yaml`.

+    ./manage.sh translate

+You'll need to populate the resulting `.po` file for each locale in `translations/<locale>/LC_MESSAGES/messages.po`, then run the same script again

+    ./manage.sh translate

+To generate the `.mo` file used in actual translation.
+Successive runs of the script won't destroy any data in the `.po` file, which is kept in version control.